ndkma/slack_image_generator/README.md

 2. Click on **"Create New App"** and select **"From Scratch"**.
 3. Enter the name for your app and select the workspace you want to install it to.

-## Setting Up OAuth and Permissions
+## Setting Up OAuth and Permissions and obtaining Bot Token

 1. In the sidebar on the left, under **"Features"**, click on **"OAuth and Permissions"**.
 2. Scroll down to **"Scopes"** and under **"Bot Token Scopes"**, click on **"Add an OAuth Scope"**.